ek68794998/covid-employer-response/public/employers/README.md

 - `shortName`: An optional shortened version of the company's name.
 - `ticker`: The stock ticker symbol for the company, if they are publicly traded.
 - `wiki`: The subpath for the company's English Wikipedia page, if any.
 Spaces will be converted to underscores.
 - `image`: An optional name of a logo, in SVG format, in the 'public/images/employers' directory.
+A background color can also be specified by appending a hex code to the end, e.g. `image.svg#abc123`.
 - `officialWebsite`: An official company webpage describing the company and its corporate mission, culture, and so on.
 - `industries`: A list of industries of which the company is considered to be a part.
 Please see the `EmployerIndustry.ts` file for possible values here.
 (If you think one is missing, please request to add it.)
 - `location`: Where the company is originally based.